sveltia/sveltia-cms/README.md

 - Relation
   - Field options are displayed with no additional API requests[^14].
 The confusing `options_length` option, which defaults to 20, is therefore ignored[^76].
   - `slug` can be used for `value_field` to show all available options instead of just one in some situations[^91].
+  - Template strings with a wildcard can also be used for `value_field`[^94].
   - `display_fields` is displayed in the Preview page instead of `value_field`.
   - The redundant `search_fields` option is not required in Sveltia CMS, as it defaults to `display_fields` (and `value_field`).
 - Select
   - It’s possible to select an option with value `0`[^56].
   - `label` is displayed in the Preview page instead of `value`.
 - String
-  - When a YouTube video URL is entered in a String field, it appears as an embedded video in the preview pane.
+  - When a YouTube video URL is entered in a String field, it appears as an embedded video in the Preview pane.
     - Check your site’s [CSP](#setting-up-content-security-policy) if the preview doesn’t work.
   - When a regular URL is entered in a String field, it appears as a link that can be opened in a new browser tab.
   - Supports the `type` option that accepts `url` or `email` as a value, which will validate the value as a URL or email.